 Wax on.
 Using a candle, rub wax onto the surfaces where you’d like to see some of your fake wood exposed.
 Edges, the bottoms of legs, corners and knobs/handles are all places that would normally see some wear and tear.
 For these pieces, I did a fair amount of distressing/revealing.
 I have another piece on the go that will have a lot less fake wood exposed.
 It’s really a matter of taste.
-I looked at about a million photos online – favourite blogs and decor sites, and then settled on the look I wanted.

 Brush off floofy bits.
 Use something like a paint brush to gently clean the surface of those waxy bits the candle left behind – they’ll get stuck in your top coat otherwise.
 Don’t brush to hard – you’re just trying to get the excess bits off.

 Remember, you’re better off applying multiple thin coats than a couple of thick, drippy ones.
 You can apply your paint with a bristled brush, a foam brush or brush and roller – everyone has different preferences.
 If you go the roller route, edge like you would if you were painting a wall – do the edges, tricky bits and corners first, and then roll the flat surfaces with the roller.
-Oh, and if you’re using a foam roller, don’t bear down on it – it creates lines and imperfections.
+If you’re using a foam roller, don’t bear down on it – it creates lines and imperfections.
 Let the piece dry before heading to the next step.

 Brush off paint bits and sand.
 Gently sand the exposed fake wood edges.

 Antique.
 Essentially, you’re going to make an antique glaze.
 Far cheaper than buying glaze, and the results were just as good.
 I used water.
 It came from my kitchen tap and was free.
 I mixed a tiny bit of the Fairview Taupe (dark brown base colour) with a fair amount of water.
 I made it super runny – probably one part paint to three or four parts water.
-As I added water I tested the runniness on a piece of cardboard.
-I really didn’t want anything too thick.
+I tested the runniness on a piece of cardboard.
+I didn’t want anything too thick.
 The idea of this glaze is to add some patina, not to completely cover the beautiful top coat you’ve just finished.
 I applied a wee bit at a time with a foam brush to the furniture, and then wiped it down with a lint-free cloth.
 I followed the grain of the wood and worked in small sections.
 Brush on, immediately wipe off.
 Brush, wipe.
 In some areas I wiped more, in some I wiped less.
 The secret here is to use a light hand – you can easily apply a second coat to darken it.
 I ended up using a damp cloth for the wiping to help me achieve the look I wanted.
 I also used the damp cloth for some of the application.
 I played around a bit.
 You can let some of the colour settle into ridges and wood detailing – it will lend itself to an aged look.